-Washington County Sheriff’s Office captain fired after DWI arrest
+Washington County sheriff’s office captain fired after DWI arrest

 Source: Arkansas Code

-FAYETTEVILLE -- Sabrina Mason, a detention captain with the Washington County Sheriff's Office, was fired after she was arrested late Thursday night in connection with driving while intoxicated and driving left of center.
+FAYETTEVILLE -- Sabrina Mason, a detention captain with the Washington County sheriff's office, was fired after she was arrested late Thursday in connection with driving while intoxicated and driving left of center.

-Mason, 44, of West Fork, was booked into the Washington County Detention Center at 1:25 a.m.
-Friday and released at 1:45 a.m. with no bond set.
+Mason, 44, of West Fork, was booked into the Washington County jail at 1:25 a.m.
+Friday and released at 1:45 a.m. with no bail set.
 She is scheduled to appear in Greenland District Court on April 25.

 "All of our people know they're held to a higher standard," Helder said.
 "To be driving an assigned, publicly owned vehicle, to be drinking while you're driving and to be arrested, I have zero tolerance for that kind of business."